jump-dev/CPLEX.jl/README.md

 First, obtain a license of CPLEX and install CPLEX solver, following the instructions on [IBM's website](https://www.ibm.com/analytics/cplex-optimizer).
-Note that you cannot use CPLEX.jl without having purchased and installed a copy of CPLEX Optimization Studio from [IBM](http://www.ibm.com/).
-However, CPLEX is available for free to [academics and students](http://ibm.biz/Bdzvqw).

 Once installed, set the `CPLEX_STUDIO_BINARIES` environment variable as appropriate and run `Pkg.add("CPLEX")`.
 For example: